ZotPlug/zot_plug_frontend/README.md

 API_URL=http://YOUR_LOCAL_IP:4000
 ```

-Finally, while still in the `./mobile` directory, install the `npm` packages and start the application.
+Finally, install the `npm` packages while still in the `./mobile` directory.

 ```bash
 cd mobile